rachelkim808/rachelkim/README.md

-# WELCOME, I'm Rachel!
+# WELCOME, I'm Rachel :D

-This is my maker portfolio
+This is my maker portfolio!
 Below are some of my featured projects

 ## Projects
 - [Particulate Prognostics](https://github.com/rachelkim/particulate-prognostics) — Predictive model for daily PM2.5 levels using machine learning and environmental data.